CartoDB/cartodb/doc/developer-center/federated-tables-api/guides/02-general-concepts.md

 ### Errors

-Errors are reported using standard HTTP codes....
+Errors are reported using standard HTTP codes.